Top 25 No Essay Scholarships to Apply for in 2026

 I was a high school senior not too long ago, so I know exactly what it's like to have to create a balance between your schoolwork, extracurriculars, college applications, and scholarships.

-It's not always an easy task, but that's why you should work on setting goals for yourself and creating a scholarship strategy
+It's not always an easy task, but that's why you should work on setting goals for yourself and creating a scholarship strategy!

 Your goals should be SMART (Specific, Measurable, Attainable, Relevant/Realistic, Timely).
 Setting goals for things such as how much you are aiming to earn from scholarships and when you will set aside time to search and apply will help you to stay on track with what you want to achieve.